cecat/MyHASS/_posts/DRAFT-JAN2026.md

 *January 3, 2026*

-Rather than spend hundreds of dollars on smart outdoor permanent holiday lights, I decided to use the same strategy that I have used for indoor smart LED strings.
+Rather than spend hundreds of dollars on smart outdoor permanent holiday lights, I decided to use the same strategy that I have used for
+<a href="https://blog.deepblueberry.com/integrations/lighting/2025/01/31/wled/" target="_blank" rel="noopener noreferrer">indoor smart LED strings</a>
-**(link to post)**, leveraging the
+leveraging the
 <a href="https://kno.wled.ge/" target="_blank" rel="noopener noreferrer">WLED Project</a>.

-the WLED project has very nice
+The WLED project has very nice
 <a href="https://kno.wled.ge/basics/getting-started/" target="_blank" rel="noopener noreferrer">getting started</a>
 instructions, including wiring examples, and tips to avoid
 <a href="https://kno.wled.ge/basics/top5_mistakes/" target="_blank" rel="noopener noreferrer">common mistakes</a>.

+Going from small indoor strings to larger, more power-hungry, outdoor LED strings introduced a bit more complexity regarding power, and this post documents two paths I took.
+The first was a DIY approach, trying to build on the simpler indoor / small string solution.
+Besides extra complexity for power, I ended up using switching from the D1 mini to an  ESP32 (finding that the D1 mini is really under-powered for this job).
+The second approach was to evaluate several packaged systems, one of which I found to be ideal for my use case (3-4 strings of 50 LEDs).
+This was not as fun as DIY but much more practical and of course a system with much better engineering than my DIY system.

+---

-# Hardware
+# The DIY Solution

 ## Parts